kubeckaj/JKCS.py-Manual/docs/source/JKCS5_filter.rst

 Uniqueness filtering removes structures that are too similar to other structures.
 When calling JKCS4_collect, a uniqueness filter is automatically applied on ``collectionXXX.txt`` and the results are stored in ``resultsXXX.dat``.
-This filter assumes two structures with energy difference less than 0.001 hartree and gyration radius (Rg) difference less than 0.01 to be the same.
+This filter assumes two structures with energy difference less than 0.001 hartree and gyration radius (Rg) difference less than 0.01 Angstrom to be the same.
 Users can run the JKCS5_filter uniqueness filter to fine-tune these uniqueness thresholds.
 Otherwise, users do not have to bother with uniqueness.